Methotrexate for Joint Pain

 The trial does not specify if you need to stop taking your current medications, but it allows the use of prednisone and hydroxychloroquine as part of the study or standard care.
 It's best to discuss your specific medications with the trial team.

-Is methotrexate generally safe for humans?
+Is there any evidence suggesting that methotrexate is likely to be safe for humans?

 Michael Kolinsky